Shop at the Farm Stand

 Fruits, veggies, and herbs galore!

-Portlandia FarmStandia will resume when campuses reopen.
+Portlandia FarmStandia will return when the Rock Creek campus population is back to full capacity.
 See COVID-19 updates.

 Hours of Operation